jeguzzi/resilience/README.md

 # On the Impact of Uncertainty for Path Planning
-Supplementary material, code and results for the ICRA 2019 paper
+Supplementary material, code and results for the ICRA 2019 paper by

 *Jérôme Guzzi, R. Omar Chavez-Garcia, Luca M. Gambardella, Alessandro Giusti*, Dalle Molle Institute for Artificial Intelligence (IDSIA), USI-SUPSI, Lugano